tc39/proposal-weakrefs/README.md

 Whenever you have a JavaScript object that is backed by something in WebAssembly, you might want to run custom cleanup code (in WebAssembly or JavaScript) when the object goes away.
 A [previous proposal](https://github.com/lars-t-hansen/moz-sandbox/blob/master/refmap/ReferenceMap.md) exposed a collection of weak references, with the idea that finalization actions could be taken by periodically checking if they are still alive.
 This proposal includes a first-class concept of finalizers in order to give developers a way to avoid that repeated scanning.

 For example, imagine if you have a big `WebAssembly.Memory` object, and you want to create an allocator to give fixed-size portions of it to JavaScript.
 In some cases, it may be practical to explicitly free this memory, but typically, JavaScript code passes around references freely, without thinking about ownership.
 So it's helpful to be able to rely on the garbage collector to release this memory.
+A `FinalizationGroup` can be used to free the memory.

 ```js
 function makeAllocator(size, length) {